lifemapper/lifemapper.github.io/_coll-training/exploreData.md

 ---

-Lifemapper and additional terminology is at [Terminology](/terms)
+Biotaphy and additional terminology is at [Terminology](/terms)

 ## Steps

-1. Go to the Lifemapper [web client](http://gad210.nchc.org.tw/sdm)
+1. Go to the test Biotaphy [web client](http://notyeti-191.lifemapper.org/boom)

-1. IF you wish to browse your own data as well as public data, sign in to or sign up for a Lifemapper account.
+1. IF you wish to browse your own data as well as public data, sign in to or sign up for a Biotaphy account.
 In the left pane of the webpage:

       * If you do not have a user account, create one by clicking the **sign up** link below the Login button.